isaacovercast/isaacovercast.github.io/_pages/about.md

 correlates of commuity abundance and genetic diversity structure.
-Finally, I construct inferential frameworks utilizing whole-genome data to understand how geographically co-distributed taxa have or have not concordantly responded to fluxuating shared environmental conditions.
+Finally, I construct inferential frameworks utilizing whole-genome data to understand how geographically co-distributed taxa have or have not concordantly responded to fluctuating shared environmental conditions.